-A little over a month ago, we posted a blog talking about the 2011 United Nations Political Declaration on HIV/AIDS and Australia’s response to those commitments in the Melbourne Declaration.
+A little over a month ago, we posted a article talking about the 2011 United Nations Political Declaration on HIV/AIDS and Australia’s response to those commitments in the Melbourne Declaration.

 One of the action areas identified in the Melbourne Declaration is the uptake and access to treatment for PLHIV.
 The action area identified three goals necessary to improve treatment uptake and access: